crunkdevs/predictor/docs/PREDICTOR_OVERVIEW.md

 - Pattern B: Trust balance (distribution thinking)
 - Pattern C: Trust gaps (overdue thinking)

+**Why an Overdue Cap?**
+- Overdue modes can snowball, so the final 13 enforce a **maximum of 4 overdue numbers**
+- Top 5 remain untouched; adjustments only swap out low-ranked cold numbers if overdue count is too high
+- This keeps overdue pressure meaningful without letting it dominate the predictions

 **Why AI Has Limits?**
 - AI is expensive and slower
 - Local predictions are usually sufficient